Oil Futures Settle Lower On Demand Worries

-WASHINGTON (dpa-AFX) - Crude oil futures settled lower on Wednesday amid concerns about the outlook for gasoline demand during the summer driving season.
+WASHINGTON (dpa-AFX) - Despite recovering from early lows and spending some time in positive territory, crude oil futures settled sharply lower on Friday as prices fell post noon on concerns about outlook for energy demand.

-Worries about interest rate hikes by central banks weighed as well on oil prices.

-Reports about Canada's Keystone pipeline, one of the country's major oil export arteries, operating at reduced rates for a third day, helped limit oil's downside.
+In addition to concerns about energy demand, easing concerns about supply following resumption of oil exports from Libya, and the Russian supply of natural gas to Europe through the Nord Stream pipeline weighed on oil prices.

-West Texas Intermediate Crude oil futures for August ended lower by $1.96 or about 1.9% at $102.26 a barrel on the expiration day.
+West Texas Intermediate Crude oil futures for September ended lower by $1.65 or about 1.7% at $94.70 a barrel.

 Copyright(c) 2022 RTTNews.com.
 All Rights Reserved